Detoxify the Liver with Yoga, Hatha Yoga for Liver health

 One study on the effect of hatha yoga for liver on its health have found that after practicing yoga asanas like Bhujangasana or Dhanurasana and yoga pranayama for liver like Ujjayi help reduce the levels of Globulin ( Protein) and Alkaline Phosphate ( enzyme) to a significant level.
 High levels Globulin and Alkaline Phosphate are the indicators of a unhealthy liver.

 There is a condition called nonalcoholic fatty liver disease, the main cause of which has been found to be the sedentary life style.
-Hatha yoga for liver adequately stretches and strengthens the muscle groups which get stiff and short due to prolonged sitting.
-These yoga poses and yoga pranayama for liver induces relaxation in body which rejuvenates all the organs along with the Liver.
+Yoga asana adequately stretches and strengthens the muscle groups which get stiff and short due to prolonged sitting.
+These yoga poses and yoga pranayama induce relaxation in body which rejuvenates all the organs along with the Liver.

-Hatha yoga for liver keeps the deposition of the fat within the liver as well as around the abdominal area which unnecessarily presses upon the live affecting its normal functions.
+Exercises for liver prevents the deposition of the fat within the liver as well as around the abdominal area which unnecessarily presses upon the liver affecting its normal functions.

 Yoga recommends a diet with only required quantity of fat in it.
 Hepatitis infections are indirectly related to the development of the liver cancer.
-Yoga for liver cancer which is nothing but hatha yoga for liver helps prevent the cancer by keeping the liver infections like hepatitis at bay.
+Hatha yoga helps prevent cancer by keeping the liver infections like hepatitis at bay.

 Another study has also found that in case yoga is practiced regularly over a period of time the levels of enzymes Serum Glutamic Oxaloacetic Transminase and Serum Glutamic Pyruvic Transminase are considerably reduced which is a indicator of a healthy functioning of the liver.

-The weight of the individuals who participated in the study was also found to be reduced with the hatha yoga for liver which is a positive sign for the overall health of the liver.
+The weight of the individuals who participated in the study was also found to be reduced wit yoga which is a positive sign for the overall health of the liver.